Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 3. Hitch (2005)

 The 2005 American romantic comedy Hitch was directed by Andy Tennant and featured Will Smith, Eva Mendes and Kevin James.
 The film centers on Alex "Hitch" Hitchens (Smith), a professional dating consultant who's profession is teaching men how to win over women.
-With a budget of $55-70 million and one of Hollywood's most bankable and popular leading men in the starring role, it's no surprise Hitch went on earn an impressive $368.1 million.
+With a budget of $55-70 million and one of Hollywood's most bankable and popular leading men in the starring role, it's no surprise Hitch went on earn an impressive $368.1 million worldwide.

 Did You Know?
 According to Will Smith, the female lead was initially supposed to be Caucasian, but the producers were nervous it would be taboo to make the lead couple interracial.
 They also did not want the lead to be black in fear of alienating white audiences.
 They ultimately decided on a Hispanic female lead.